Kentucky Transportation Cabinet District 3 Traffic Impact Report

 U.S. 31-W Louisville Road A school safety improvement project to add a sidewalk and crosswalk for Warren East High School at the intersection of KY 526 will continue.

 U.S. 31-W Nashville Road A project to widen U.S. 31-W from Dillard Road to just south of Buchanon Park continues.
-Motorists should expect one-lane traffic and flagging operations from Dillard Road to KY 242 at times.
-Other delays are also expected.
-Please use caution while traveling in this area.
+Night work is expected on Sunday, June 26 beginning at 6 p.m. for culvert pipe installation.
+Expect delays and one-lane traffic throughout the night.
+The roadway will fully reopen Monday morning.
+Motorists should use caution as this area is a heavy construction zone.

 (0) comments